Adimserious/cyber-security-blog/TESTING.md

 The background image wouldn't show in the deployed site and i was stucked findind solution to it untill i downloaded the image on cloudinary and used the image url in the stylesheet.

 ### Known Bugs
-The search function shows displays search results or not accordingly, however the links doesn't take user to the individual post, i couldn't go further to finding solutions to this due to limited time.

-### Unknown Bugs
-I am not aware of any unknown bugs so far.
+I am not aware of any known bugs so far.